dankelley/sliderules/sigthe/quote.md

 Dear CTT,

-I always thought you a great guy,
+I always thought you a were great guy,
 Scholar and friend, through thin and thick,
-But now you leave us high and dry,
+But now you're leaving us high and dry,
 You god-damned selfish little prick.

 DEK.